Hawaiian Heirloom Jewelry

 Today, Na Hoku Hawaiian Heirloom Jewelry is prized for its beautiful and enduring designs and commitment to quality and tradition.

-Na Hoku continues to create all of our Hawaiian and Island Lifestyle jewelry in our manufacturing facility in Honolulu, Hawaii; our assurance to our customers of jewelry that is truly Hawaiian in both design and manufacture.
+Na Hoku continues to create all of our Hawaiian and Island Lifestyle jewelry in our manufacturing facility in Honolulu, Hawaii.

-*(Ring scrolls do not include flower as shown above, unless flower is specifically requested.)
+Please note that Ring scrolls do not include a flower, unless a flower is specifically requested.

 Rings are available in 4, 6, 8, and 10 millimeters while pendants are available in 6, 8, and 10-millimeter widths.